pushtikadia/pushtikadia/README.md

 -🚀 Passionate About Learning New Skills And Growing Daily

--🐍 Currently learning Python and its libraries — Pandas, NumPy, Matplotlib, Django
+-🐍 Currently larning Python and its libraries — Pandas, NumPy, Matplotlib, Django

 -📧 Email: pushtikadia@gmail.com